 Perhaps, when my daughter goes off to college and I can take a proper shower, breathe some, eat more than just a handful of crackers and toddler leftovers for lunch… Then!
 Maybe just then…

 *The glass noodles, also known as ‘Jap-chae’ in Korean, were from a local farmer’s market here in LA.
-I will be doing a future post on how to make them very soon.

 The brussels sprouts were very easy to make.
 (Please message me if you actually got your toddler to eat one.)